 Run by the wonderfully named Vic Casanova, this cozy Italian gem would feel right at home in New York’s West Village.
 Casanova, who originally cooked in New York City, oversaw the kitchen of the Four Seasons Beverly Hills before opening this much-more casual eatery.
 The Italian menu is delicious and often-changing, depending on the chef’s whims.
 All the bread, pasta and pastries are homemade.
-Casanova grew up around New York’s Arthur Avenue, so the various pasta dishes especially are incredible.
+Casanova grew up around New York’s Arthur Avenue, so the various pasta dishes are especially incredible.
 Reservations are key, though the ambience is so congenial that you won’t mind waiting for a spot when nursing a glass of wine.
 That list, too, has been hand-picked by Casanova.
 Dinner only.

 Rustic Canyon Wine Bar and Seasonal Kitchen